Day Of Mourning In Finland After School Shooting Death - UrduPoint

 "They may be scared or have questions.
 It is important that we talk about the incident in our homes."

-Finnish President Alexander Stubb said in a post on social media platform X that he was "shocked" by the shooting.

-"I would like to express my deepest condolences to the families of the deceased student," Stubb said.

-Elina Pekkarinen, Finland's Children's Rights Ombudsman, told Finnish news agency STT, that "for years (we have been repeating) that we need to take violence between children in society seriously".
+Elina Pekkarinen, Finland's Children's Rights Ombudsman, told Finnish news agency STT on Tuesday, that "for years (we have been repeating) that we need to take violence between children in society seriously".

 Acts of violence, particularly amongst children under 15 years old, have been on the rise for several years, she added.